image002 Centro of Oneida Page

 City of Rome VIP Public Transit

 The city of Rome was served by VIP Public Transit, which operated a fleet of six buses running out of the Liberty-George parking garage on an hourly schedule, six days a week.
-The bus fleet consists entirely of Orion V buses, which is not surprising as one of Orion’s final assembly plants is in the nearby village of Oriskany.
+The bus fleet consists of Orion V buses inherited from VIP, along with an Orion VII low-floor bus, which is not surprising as one of Orion’s final assembly plants is in the nearby village of Oriskany.
 On October 1st, 2005, Centro of Oneida assumed transit service in Rome and the buses have since been renumbered and repainted into the Centro livery.

 image024